 Ancient Fertility Goddess

-Ancient fertility goddesses abounded - The notion of fertility was, and still is, inextricably linked with health, land, food, plenty: everything "good".
-In this respect the ancient Fertility Goddess embodied two of the fundamental needs of man: heathy harvests and progeny.
+Ancient fertility goddesses abounded – The notion of fertility was inextricably linked with health, land, food, plenty: everything “good”.
+The ancient Fertility Goddess embodied two of the fundamental needs of man: healthy harvests and progeny.

 Evidence, such as stone circles at Stonehenge, suggest men as far back as the stone age had understood the meaning of seasons, the importance of spring and it’s importance for survival and eventually for agriculture.
 There is much supporting evidence suggesting the stone circles were no more no less than observatories which allowed men to measure the rising and setting points of sun and moon, allowing them to measure the passing of time and seasons which so obviously influenced man’s condition and survival.